codal-mitalt/wm-poc-migration/README.md

 1. Navigate to Terminal
 - node export-assets.js
+- node export-content.js

 ## Notes
-- Make Sure You have access for downloading assets
+- Make Sure You have access for downloading assets / Content in AEM HOST